 Shooting any event is always a challenge, none so more than shooting a wedding.

-Well, I really haven't shot any other types of event other than a Police Pay Rally by the police union outside the Parliament house sometime back last year, so I might be wrong here.
+Police Pay Rally by the police union outside the Parliament house sometime back last year, so I might be wrong here.

 Wedding shoots are usually a whole day, high pace affairs.
 I haven't heard or experienced a really easy wedding shoot yet.
 I have only done 3 wedding shoots so far, and thus, I am still pretty much a newbie at wedding photography.
 However, I think it will be fun reflecting on what happened to all my shoots and I will share my experience with you, the readers.